hpcgroup/plexus/benchmarking/README.md

-# benchmarking

-This directory contains files used for validating the parallel implementation and benchmarking key operations.

 ## Files

 -   **pyg_serial.py**: This Python script provides a serial implementation of a GNN model using PyTorch Geometric (PyG).
 It is primarily used for validation purposes, allowing for comparison against the parallelized version.
 The script is configured to train a model with 3 Graph Convolutional Network (GCN) layers and a hidden dimension size of 128 on the ogbn-products dataset by default.